Habrador/Unity-Programming-Patterns/README.md

 * If the objects you pool reference another object which is destroyed, then it's important to clear this reference when the object in the pool is deactivated.
 Otherwise the garbage collector will not be able to do its work on the destroyed object because it's still referenced by a living object.

 * One problem with storing objects in a list and search the list to find an avilable object is that the list may be very long, so it's a waste of time.
 Another way is to store the objects in the pool in a linked-list.

+* This pattern is so popular Unity has implemented their own version of it [ObjectPool<T0>](https://docs.unity3d.com/ScriptReference/Pool.ObjectPool_1.html) in later versions of Unity.

 **When is it useful?**